Working Families Party | |

 In August 2009, various media raised questions about the relationship between the WFP, a non-profit political party, and a for-profit private company called Data and Field Services (DFS).[53][54][55]
 An editorial inThe New York Times questioned whether DFS may be charging select clients below market rates for political services.[56]
 In August 2010, the federal investigation into the party ended with no charges being filed, and no charges being referred to other law enforcement agencies.[57]

-In the same year, the Connecticut WFP endorsedDannel Malloy for governor.
-He received 26,308 votes as a Working Families candidate, putting him ahead of his Republican opponent, and securing ballot access for the party in that state.[59]
+In 2010, Connecticut WFP endorsedDannel Malloy for governor, who ran solely on the WFP ballot line.
+He received 26,308 votes as a Working Families candidate, putting him ahead of his Republican opponent, and securing ballot access for the party in that state.[58]

-In Connecticut, the WFP backedChris Murphy's successful race against billionaireLinda McMahon for the US Senate seat that was vacated byJoe Lieberman, supported SEIU/CCAG[63] leader and organizerChristopher Donovan for Connecticut's 5th Congressional seat,[64] as well as defeated a ballot initiative inBridgeport, Connecticut, that would have abolished the elected board of education.
+In 2012, Connecticut WFP backedChris Murphy's successful race against billionaireLinda McMahon for the US Senate seat that was vacated byJoe Lieberman, supported SEIU/CCAG[62] leader and organizerChristopher Donovan for Connecticut's 5th Congressional seat,[63] as well as defeated a ballot initiative inBridgeport, Connecticut, that would have abolished the elected board of education.

-After consideringZephyr Teachout, the party re-endorsed Cuomo for New York governor despite some dissatisfaction and frustration with his first term.
-However, Cuomo resisted the party's influence and sabotaged the party electorally.[65]
-In 2010 more than 150,000 of his votes came on the WFP line.[66]
-As of November 7, 2014, 120,425[67] votes came on the WFP line for Cuomo.
+In 2014, New York WFP consideredZephyr Teachout, but ultimately re-endorsed Cuomo for New York governor despite dissatisfaction and frustration with his first term.
+However, Cuomo resisted the party's influence and sabotaged the party electorally.[64]
+In 2010 more than 150,000 of his votes came on the WFP line.[65]
+As of November 7, 2014, 120,425 votes came on the WFP line for Cuomo.[66]

 In April 2018 an endorsement ofCynthia Nixon over incumbentAndrew Cuomo in Cuomo's bid for a third term as New York governor caused a schism in the party in which labor unions including New York's biggest unionService Employees International Union andCommunications Workers of America indicated they would not support the party in the election.
 The withdrawal was believed would significantly hurt the party's finances which in 2018 was $1.7 million and statewide staff of about 15 people.
 The battle received considerable attention since there were concerns that Nixon might have drained enough votes from Cuomo in the general election to allow a Republican to be elected.[76][77]
 On October 5, 2018, the WFP cleared Nixon from their ticket on the general election ballot and agreed to endorse Cuomo, who defeated Nixon in the Democratic primary, to preserve their ballot line placement.[78]